Business WiFi that's designed properly, not guessed

 How rollout works

-Stable WiFi for teams and typical business devices.
+Stable WiFi for teams, laptops, meeting rooms, and everyday business devices.

-Segmentation and capacity matter when guests are on the network.
+Segmentation and capacity matter when staff systems and guest usage share the same environment.

 Related pages for WiFi-heavy environments